mojs/mojs.github.io/docs/tutorials/usage-with-react.md

 export default MojsExample;
 ```

 Now lets add a button to play the animation when we click it.
-To control the animation, we can now reference the MoJS animation like this: `bouncyCircle.current.play();`
+To control the animation, we can now reference the MoJS animation using `bouncyCircle.current.play();`

 ```js{19-21,25-27}
 const MojsExample = () => {